lucasteligioridis/bam/README.md

     |  ap-southeast-2a|  i-083216b304e95c4b1 |  r3.xlarge    |  instance-name  |  172.10.10.101 |   200.0.0.202   |
     +-----------------+----------------------+---------------+-----------------+----------------+-----------------+

-If you would like to find instances that are shutdown please append the --instance-state flag.
+If you would like to find instances with a different state please append the --instance-state <state> with the state you are searching for.

 The below command will print the output in `json` format, you can also provide `text` format.